 If the person is a child PitC's DSO will follow the relevant policies, procedure and process detailed in this Safeguarding Handbook.
+Pompey in the Community's Safeguarding Handbook © PitC April 2022 Reviewed, Approved & Adopted by the Board on 23rd April 2022

-Child Abuse: Non-Recent Abuse
+Child Abuse: Non-Recent Abuse continued...